hani-momo/url-shortener-mongo/README.md

 # URL shortener
 A simple service for shortening a long URL to a desired length string of symbols (aka short URL).
+Considers URLs that already exist in DB to avoid redundency and duplicates.

 ## Used:
 - Django